pymupdf/PyMuPDF/docs/document.rst

       :arg float height: may used together with *width* as an alternative to *rect* to specify layout information.

-      :arg float fontsize: the default fontsize for reflowable document types.
+      :arg float fontsize: the default :data:`fontsize` for reflowable document types.
 This parameter is ignored if none of the parameters *rect* or *width* and *height* are specified.
 Will be used to calculate the page layout.

       :raises TypeError: if the *type* of any parameter does not conform.
       :raises FileNotFoundError: if the file / path cannot be found.
 Re-implemented as subclass of `RuntimeError`.